4.53. kink/io/FILE

 • Config.on_error($error_cont): uses $error_cont as the error cont.
 If the method is not called, the default error cont raises an exception when it is called.

-• Config.buffer(...[Buf_size=2048]): indicates that the result output does buffering. `Buf_size` must be a positive int num.
-If the method is not called, the result output does not do buffering.
-If the method is called with no argument, 2048 is used as `Buf_size`.
+• Config.buffer(...[Buf_size]): indicates that the result output does buffering. `Buf_size` must be a positive int num.
+If `buffer` is not called, the result output does not do buffering.
+If `buffer` is called with no argument, a default buffer size is used.

 Result: